Ing-Sam/alx-pre_course/README.md

-My first readme edited in Github
+My readme edited for the second time in Github